Periodontal Disease Treatment Goodlettsville

 - Certain medications that cause dry mouth

-There are many symptoms of gum disease that could appear depending on how far it has progressed.
+Many symptoms of periodontal disease can appear depending on how far it has progressed.
 For gingivitis, warning signs include:

 - Chronic bad breath (halitosis)